-I think most people probably underestimate the preparation preachers go through before presenting at the pulpit each week.
+I think most people underestimate the preparation preachers go through before presenting at the pulpit each week.

-The pressure of preaching powerful sermons and writing sermon outlines that stick week in and week out can be daunting, if not overwhelming for some.
+The pressure of preaching powerful sermons and writing sermon outlines that stick week in and week out can be a daunting task.

 Some church leaders and preachers can find writing good sermon outlines especially difficult.

-Desperate-for-inspiration preachers often steal other preacher’s sermons, sometimes even word for word, from Christian TV, YouTube etc.
+Desperate for inspiration, preachers can steal other preacher’s sermons, sometimes even word for word, from Christian TV, YouTube etc.

-Instead of coming up with their own sermon outlines, some pastors might visit websites or buy Bibles with prefabricated sermons already made.
+Instead of coming up with their own sermon outlines, some pastors might visit websites like Ministry Pass or buy Bibles with done-for-you sermons.

 Rather than seeking a fresh word for now, preachers with a bit of experience can go to their drawer of already preached sermons to polish up old content.